HimelMazumder/Jetpack-Compose-Contact-APP-with-Room-DB/README.md

-# Jetpack Compose Contact APP using Room-DB
+# Jetpack Compose Contacts APP using Room-DB
 ## APK file to download in the root directory
 <a href="app-debug.apk">app-debug.apk</a>